 Kidney, Ureter, Bladder, and Kidney Stone

-- Scarring of the ureters, which are the tubes that connect the kidneys to the bladder
+- Scarring of the ureters, the tubes that carry urine from the kidneys to the bladder

-- A tumor in the pelvic area such as the bladder, cervix, colon, or prostate
+- Cancers in the pelvic area (bladder, cervix, colon, or prostate)

 - Neurogenic bladder